Sometimes our lives can feel like they are running away from us causing us to feel stressed, anxious, overwhelmed, and

 They can also help lower our blood pressure, decrease our heart rate while also relieving other symptoms of stress and anxiety.

 Certain essential oils even change the way our body reacts to stressful situations.

 Six Ways to Use Essential Oils For Stress

 I’ve shared how to use oils in other posts but just for review here are the common ways you can use your oils at home.

-You can add oils to your palms, rub them together than holding your hands 5 inches before your face, take a long deep breath.
+You can add oils to your palms, rub them together then holding your hands 5 inches before your face, take a long deep breath.

 As an alternative, you can add a few drops to cotton balls, or add a few drops to your essential oil jewelry.